 - Tire architecture: Along the center of the Snow Avalanche, we can see lugs that are present individually and in pairs – but in an alternative manner.
 As they move towards the center, the lugs take up a more concave shape.
 The carcass also features extra texture so that the tire’s transitional portion has added traction.

-- Tubeless-ready: If you are using tubeless rims, the Snow Avalanche can be mounted tubeless on your rims, using a sealant.
+- Tubeless-ready: If you are using tubeless rims, the Snow Avalanche can be on your rims using a sealant.

 - Durometer: Snow Avalanche has 50 listed here as the durometer, meaning that it is on the softer side of the toughness spectrum of fat bike tires.